dotnet/designs/proposed/SerializerGoals5.0.md

 **This option should be assumed as a prerequisite for all of the other options below.**

 Basic features include:
-- Avoid reflection emit when it is not supported
+- Avoid runtime code generation when it is not supported.
-- Improve caching
+- Improve caching.
 - Other smaller features TBD.

-Reflection emit is used both directly and indirectly by the serializer:
+Runtime code generation is used:
-  - Directly: used to generate getters, setters and calls to constructors.
+  - Directly: used to generate getters, setters and calls to constructors via Reflection.Emit APIs.
   - Indirectly: used to support strongly-typed converters for value types that avoid boxing.
 This includes usages of `Type.MakeGenericType` (and possibly `Type.MakeGenericMethod` pending additional research).

 Some early issues created to start tracking the work: